o3de/o3de.org/content/docs/user-guide/features/platforms/linux/build-lumberyard-executable.md

 ---
 description: ' Build, deploy, and run an Open 3D Engine multiplayer project''s dedicated server to a host running Linux. '
-title: Deploy a Lumberyard multiplayer project's server on Linux
+title: Deploy a O3DE multiplayer project's server on Linux
 ---
-# Deploy a Lumberyard multiplayer project's server on Linux {#linux-build-lumberyard-executable}
+# Deploy a O3DE multiplayer project's server on Linux {#linux-build-lumberyard-executable}

 ****